Table of Contents

 B. Select a multi-factor authentication method

 Once logged in, you'll be prompted to activate multi-factor authentication using one of three methods.
-Of the three methods, only app-based authentication meets our Minimum Grade.
+Of the three methods, only app-based authentication is a future-proof method.

 C. Prepare a device